CollaboRateMgmt/CollaboRate/README.md

 In the context of CollaboRate, we define 'crowdsourcing' as follows:
 "Having a very large number of people (the crowd) working on the same project at the same time".

 When this happens, the time taken for project completion reduces.

 Also, each person has to contribute very little to the project.
 This is of course very easy to do.

-So the chance of project success increases.
+So the chance of project success increases!

-More people can take part in important projects than ever before.
+More people can take part than ever before, in projects that are important to the world.
+Even an average person can now contribute.

 Do not worry if an important project gets over soon.
 It is ok to have a project done by many, and so have tiny rewards per worker per project.
 Because, there is enough work in the world.

-This process specifies that you reward crowd members for their mental effort.
+This process specifies that you reward crowd members for their actual mental effort.
 As an extra, you may choose to have royalty-based rewards for the crowd members.

 In the new process, you measure mental contributions exactly.
 You also measure the project's exact 'mental effort size'.
 The customer pays based on this size.
 So, we get increased, inclusive and fair earning potential for all: